sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-09-decorator-pattern-java-pricing-observability.md

 If the object graph is getting hard to read, a composition factory or policy object is often a better boundary than ten decorators chained together.

 Decorator is strongest when variability is real, the contract is stable, and the layering itself expresses useful intent.

+---

+## Debug Steps

+Debug steps:

+- test the same cart with different decorator orderings to confirm business impact is understood
+- log the assembled chain in one place so runtime layering is visible
+- keep technical decorators and domain decorators conceptually separate
+- simplify if the chain becomes so deep that debugging one request is painful